(A) The city shall determine the appropriate applications, development permits, and the like that will require conformance with this chapter.

 (2) Prevents a line of sight from any point off the property on which the fixture is situated to a light source.

-(C) Streetlights installed, repaired, or replaced on and after the effective date shall be fully shielded fixtures to limit light trespass (see Figure A) and shall have a correlated color temperature of 3,000 Kelvin or less with a minimum Color Rendering Index (CRI) of 80.
-City streetlights installed before the effective date of this chapter shall be brought into compliance with the requirements of this chapter within five years after effective date of this chapter, including but not limited to the installation of fully shielded fixtures to limit light trespass (see Figure A) and having a correlated color temperature of 3,000 Kelvin or less with a minimum CRI of 80.
+Streetlights installed, repaired, or replaced on and after the effective date shall be fully shielded fixtures to limit light trespass (see Figure A) and shall have a correlated color temperature of 3,000 Kelvin or less with a minimum Color Rendering Index (CRI) of 70.
+City streetlights installed before the effective date of this chapter shall be brought into compliance with the requirements of this chapter within five years after the effective date of this chapter, including but not limited to the installation of fully shielded fixtures to limit light trespass (see Figure A) and having a correlated color temperature of 3,000 Kelvin or less with a minimum CRI of 70.
+Four types of fixture specifications are permitted as replacement streetlight fixtures, as shown in Exhibit “A” to Ord.
+230808A, a copy of which is available in the City Secretary’s office.

 (D) All non-residential outdoor lighting, except as otherwise specifically permitted by this chapter, shall be fully shielded fixtures.
 Where fixtures are affixed to canopies or soffits or similarly undermounted on a structure, the fixture shall be flush mounted or side shielded.
 The luminous elements of the fixture shall not be visible from any residential property and the fixture shall have a correlated color temperature of 3,000 Kelvin or less with a minimum CRI of 80.
 See Figure B for examples of unacceptable and acceptable light fixtures.
 See Figure A for shielding illustration.